-What do we know about COVID-19 and sex?
-To be honest, we’re still learning a lot.
-That’s why keeping yourself and those around you healthy during this time may require a few changes to how you approach sex and relationships.
+Even though we’ve been in a pandemic for more than a year, we’re still learning new things about COVID-19 every day.
+That’s why keeping yourself and those around you healthy during the pandemic may require you to change how you approach sex and relationships.

-Masturbation is the safest kind of sex.
+Masturbation is still the safest kind of sex.

 Sexting and cybering are safe options, too.

 If you and your partner trust each other to not post or share pics and videos without consent, then consider a virtual rendezvous.
 Try experimenting with phone sex or set up a Zoom or FaceTime chat.